Special Olympics athletes are the true leaders of the movement.

 Global Messengers help spread the message of Special Olympics.
+This program is just one aspect of the Athlete Leadership Programs that is designed to give athletes the voice they may not have had before competing in Special Olympics.
 They are trained to speak publicly, and share their story for the benefit of individuals with intellectual disabilities.
-For more information on becoming a Global Messenger or booking an Ambassador Club member to speak at your next event, click here.
+For more information on becoming a Global Messenger or booking an athlete to speak at your next event, click here.
 Kristina O'Neal has seen first-hand the benefits of becoming a Special Olympics athlete and currently is serving as one of eight Sergent Shriver Global Messengers.
 She travels the world sharing the message of joy, dignity, and respect that Special Olympics stands for.

 Healthy Athletes is a free health screening program offered at our state events and a few stand alone events or local competitions, as well.
 Read more about the life altering services we are able to offer for FREE!